-If you live in the United States, “Wyoming” and “crypto currency” in the same sentence might seem like a strange pair.
-But in fact, the state of Wyoming has become increasingly bullish on cryptocurrency in the last few years.
-They have outpaced any other region in the country when it comes to college-level education and providing regulatory guidance for blockchain technologies.
-Between 2018-2020, the state legislation passed about 13 Bills cementing its title as the most blockchain-friendly state, and a haven for blockchain ventures.
+If you live in the United States (or elsewhere for that matter), “Wyoming” and “crypto currency” in the same sentence might seem like a strange pair.
+But in fact, the state of Wyoming has become increasingly bullish on crypto currency in the last few years.
+They have outpaced any other region in the country when it comes to college level education and providing regulatory guidance for blockchain technologies.
+Between 2018-2020, the state legislation passed about 13 Bills cementing its title as the most blockchain-friendly state and a haven for blockchain ventures.

-The latest bill to join the cohort is BILL NO. HB0001 by the state's 45th House of Representatives.
-If signed into law, HB0001 will earmark 4 million dollars for the University of Wyoming to build and run staking nodes.
+The latest bill to join the cohort is BILL NO. HB0001 by the state's 45th House of Representative.
+If signed into law, HB0001 will earmark 4 million US Dollars for the state of Wyoming to build and run staking nodes.
 The nodes will operate on three crypto networks.
 Some of the money will also be used for initial pledges, as staking networks require pledge by node operators.
 Once launched, the university pools will be open to the public for delegation.
 Depending on the success of the venture, most of the profit will go into a fund to support future projects, with the rest going to support blockchain education across the state.

-While there hasn’t been any public announcement about what blockchain networks will be chosen by the university, we here at LIDO Nation believe Cardano is strongly positioned to be picked, given its strong ties to the University.
+While there hasn’t been any public announcement about what blockchain networks will be chosen by the university, we here LIDO Nation believe Cardano is strongly positioned to be picked, given its strong ties to the University.
 Cardano development is also guided by strong academic and scientific rigor: a perfect match for a university environment.
 Algorand also seems like a great pick.
-If you are not familiar with Algorand, it is the brain child of a MIT professor, Turing award recipient (the highest recognition you can receive in computer science), and world renown cryptogropher.
-Although not with the same rigor or world-mindedness as Cardano, Algorand is a staking (proof-of-stake) blockchain network that puts a lot of science into the development of the network.
-Last but not least, it would make sense for an oracle-centric blockchain to be added to the mix.
+Last but not least, it would make sense for an oracle centric blockchain to be added to the mix.